MariaLundgren/frozan/README.md

     to try again later.
 - 404 page
     - If the user goes to a non-existing page a 404 page will be implemented with a button that takes them back to the website.

+### Features left to implement
+- A frequently asked questions section.
+- A company blog page.
+- A news/press section.
+- A jobs/careers section.

 ## Technologies Used